kgicheha/stock-analysis/README.md

     These scripts significantly reduce the time required for technical analysis by automating the research process, aggregating real-time stock data and news for multiple stocks, and delivering the results in a convenient CSV file format within seconds.

+    The Yahoo Finance library is leveraged to aggregate real-time market data and news.

     With the files readily available, users can swiftly conduct their analysis, saving valuable time.

 How To Run the Scripts: